dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ## Alternatives

-If you still think a polymorphic component would be better, really cannot deal with plain HTML, or don’t want to write CSS in a separate file (even if I am not sure why), my next suggestion would be to use [PandaCSS](https://panda-css.com/) and create custom patterns or try other alternatives like [vanilla-extract](https://vanilla-extract.style/).
-In my opinion, they are still an over-engineered CSS metalanguage.
+If you still think a polymorphic component would be better, really can't deal with plain HTML, or don’t want to write CSS in a separate file (though I am not sure why), my next suggestion would be to take a look at [PandaCSS](https://panda-css.com/) and create custom patterns or explore other options like [vanilla-extract](https://vanilla-extract.style/).
+In my opinion, these tools are an over-engineered CSS metalanguage but still better than a polymorphic component.

 Another alternative worth considering is [Tailwind CSS](https://tailwindcss.com/), which has the advantage of being interoperable between languages and frameworks.